-The proposal would authorize the State to use up to 323 acres of the 1,039 acres in the Mount Van Hoevenberg Winter Sports Complex for the construction, operation and maintenance of Nordic skiing and biathlon trails and a stadium for training, competition and world class events, and necessary facilities such as access roads, parking lots, offices, lodges and snowmaking equipment.
+The proposed Constitutional Amendment would authorize the State to use up to 323 acres of the 1,039 acres in the Mount Van Hoevenberg Winter Sports Complex for the construction, operation and maintenance of Nordic skiing and biathlon trails and a stadium for training, competition and world class events, and necessary facilities such as access roads, parking lots, offices, lodges and snowmaking equipment.
 The enabling legislation sets forth what types of facilities would not be allowed (e.g., hotels, swimming pools, zip lines).
 In exchange, the State must acquire for incorporation into the Forest Preserve at least 2500 acres of forest land in the Adirondack Park.
+The enabling legislation (S.6888/A.3628) still needs to pass the Legislature.